Google Groups: Managing a Group

 - for purposes which violate University policies, local ordinances, or state or federal laws.

 Data protected by the Family Educational Rights and Privacy Act (FERPA) is permitted in Google Apps for the University of Minnesota, provided information is shared only between the student and those who have a legitimate education-related interest as defined by the University's Managing Student Records policy.
+Sending student information through emailing the Google Group could be a FERPA violation.

 Data protected by the federal Health Insurance Portability and Accountability Act (HIPAA), and Protected Health Information (PHI) data are not permitted in Google Apps for the University of Minnesota.